italo-mauricio/Awesome_Bank/README.md

-Todos os módulos utilizam biblioteca Os:
+All modules use librarie Os:

        import os

-Módulo cadastro de clientes (cadacliente.py) utiliza a biblioteca pickle:
+The module "CustomerBase.py" uses the "pickle" library.:

        import pickle

-## IDE de desenvolvimento:

-* Descrição: O projeto foi totalmente desenvolvido pelo Visual Studio, todas as suas funcionalidades foram testadas nele.
+## Development IDE:

+* Description: The project was fully developed using Visual Studio, and all of its functionalities were tested on it.

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original-wordmark.svg" title="vscode" alt="vscode" width="60" height="60"/>&nbsp;

-## Sistema operacional de desenvolvimento:

-* Descrição: Projeto inicialmente desenvolvido com Windows 10, porém suas funcionalidades funcionam no Linux, com um adendo, a biblioteca Os precisa de alteração de "cls" para "clear" para quem for utiliza-lo em Linux.
+## Development Operating System:

+* Description: The project was initially developed on Windows 10, however its functionalities work on Linux as well, with the caveat that the "cls" command in the Os library needs to be changed to "clear" for those who use it on Linux.
+*
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/windows8/windows8-original.svg" title="Windows" alt="Windows" width="60" height="60"/>&nbsp;

 ## Language Used: